sircharlo/meeting-media-manager/docs/index.md

 ![Upload screen of app](https://github.com/sircharlo/jw-meeting-media-fetcher/blob/master/screenshots/03-upload.png?raw=true)

 Usage of these congregation-level syncing features is entirely optional, and requires a connection to an SFTP server.
-All users from a congregation that wish to be syncronized should connect to the same SFTP server and directory using the **Settings > SFTP server** screen.
+All users from a congregation that wish to be synchronized should connect to the same SFTP server and directory using the **Settings > SFTP server** screen.

 ![Upload settings screen of app](https://github.com/sircharlo/jw-meeting-media-fetcher/blob/master/screenshots/04-upload-settings.png?raw=true)